facebook pixel Skip to Main Content

 Student Code of Conduct

 All students are responsible for reading and understanding the University's expectations, which are documented in the Student Code of Conduct and other University policies.
-By enrolling, students agree to comply with the standards of behavior that are described in the Student Code of Conduct and other University policies.
+By enrolling, students agree to comply with the standards of behavior described in the Student Code of Conduct and other University policies.

 Preparing for a Conduct Hearing